keyboard_arrow_up

 Cold Drawing

 A more common process of shaping nickel is cold drawing.
 This is used to make tubes and wire.
 In cold drawing, no heat is added to the process, but the nickel tube or wire is drawn through a series of smaller and smaller dies, in order to reduce its diameter.
+This method can also help improve dimensional consistency and surface finish for precision applications.

 Electroless Nickel Plating

 The most common way to form nickel is through electroless nickel plating.
 During electroless nickel plating, a catalytic reduction process of nickel ions occurs in an aqueous solution that contains a chemical reducing agent.
 As a result, nickel metal is deposited without requiring electrical energy.
 The main cause of the deposition of nickel ions as well as their reduction is the chemical reducing agent within the solution.
 In addition, the nickel ion deposits are very uniform in thickness in terms of both shape and size because the driving potential of the chemical reducing agent is constant at all points of the surface of the component, as long as the agitation is enough to ensure a uniform concentration of nickel ions and the reducing agent.
+That uniformity is one reason buyers often choose electroless nickel plating for wear resistance, corrosion protection, dimensional control, and surface hardness.

 Alloys and Compounds Made

 One of the transition elements, nickel is often combined with other elements in order to form various alloys and compounds.
-Typical alloying materials include: iron, chromium, copper, cobalt, aluminum and more.
+Typical alloying materials include iron, chromium, copper, cobalt, aluminum and more.
 Iron-nickel (or nickel-iron) and nickel-chromium alloys are among the most popular, thanks to the strength that both iron and chromium lend.
 The most commonly formed nickel alloy is stainless steel, which is a nickel-chromium alloy composed of mostly iron and approximately 18% chromium and 8% nickel.

 Monel®